SvelteKit 3—Using MySQL with SvelteKit

 Congratulations!
 You have successfully built a simple web app that accesses MySQL both on page load and in response to a user action.

-In the next blog entry, we will use this simple webpage to learn how to make a SvelteKit website go live!
+In the next post, we will use this simple webpage to learn how to make a SvelteKit website go live!